anthena gore

 We work at the level of the infrastructure on which a program/service runs.

-We work at the level of structure — the underlying architecture of how communities and institutions relate to each other, how resources flow, how decisions get made, and who has a voice in shaping all of the above.
-The most important design work happens in the underlying architecture — the structures, processes, and relationships that determine and influence how institutions and communities relate to each other over time.
+We work at the level of structure β€” the underlying architecture of how communities and institutions relate to each other, how resources flow, how decisions get made, and whose voice is heard and taken seriously.
+The most consequential work rarely happens at the level of the deliverable.
+It happens in the structures, processes, and relationships that undergird the goals, outputs and outcomes of collective work.

 We partner with community to work towards durable change for improved quality of life.